raydot/eloquent_javascript/README.md

 # eloquent_javascript

-<p>Exercises and examples from Eloquent Javascript vol 3: [http://eloquentjavascript.net/](http://eloquentjavascript.net/)</p>
+Exercises and examples from Eloquent Javascript vol 3: [http://eloquentjavascript.net/](http://eloquentjavascript.net/)

-<p>NPM has been inited and packages for Prettier and ESLint have been added to make life easier.</p>
+NPM has been inited and packages for Prettier and ESLint have been added to make life easier.

+Folders begin with "chxx\_" to indicate the chapter number.

+Each chapter folder has (or should have) its own README.

+Code done for exercises begins "ex\_".